 Under the leadership of The Rev. Dr. Brown Northminster undertook mission trips to Washington, D. C.; Barnwell, South Carolina; Mexico; St Genevieve, Missouri; and extended in partnership to mission in Nicaragua through Young Life and Habitat for Humanity.
 Northminster also joined other Presbyterian Churches in the area to build its first local house for Habitat for Humanity.

+The congregation called the Rev. Jill V. Isola to be their sixth full-time pastor.
+She began service at the beginning of November, 2017.
 The History of this Church is more than a list of dates and names… more than Ministers, Elders, and Pulpit Nominating Committees.
 It is a history of God working in our community and world through the efforts of all the people of Northminster Presbyterian Church.
 Therefore, it is a history of acts of caring, acts of service, acts of witness, acts of sacrifice, and always acts of love for God and humanity.
-We are an imperfect people so we have known mistakes and disappointments, but we remain a faithful people, always looking for the Kingdom of God and living for the Glory of God who is Father, Son, and Holy Spirit.
+We are an imperfect people so we have known mistakes and disappointments, but we remain a faithful people, always looking for the Kingdom of God and living for the Glory of God who is Creator, Redeemer and Sustainer: Parent, Child and Spirit.